SrutiMi/demo-docker/README.md

 ## Java Source Code

-The `Hello.java` file contains a simple Java program that prints "Hello, World!" to the console.
+The `demo.java` file contains a simple Java program that prints "Hello, World!" to the console.
 The Docker image is built and executed based on this source code.